 - Step 1: Get the package of sealant compound from the installation kit. - Step 2: Mix the sealant compound inside its package per the manufacturer instructions printed on the package. - Step 3: Open the cabinet's splice compartment door. - Step 4: Apply the sealant around open areas in the entry ducts where the cables/conduit enter the cabinet.
-Seal all gaps around the cables, inside and outside of the conduit.
+Seal all gaps around the cables.
 Follow the manufacturer's instructions to apply the sealant.